-To connect to a KVM target server:
+► To connect to a KVM target server:

 - 1. From the Dominion KX II Remote Console, click the Port Access tab to open it.
 The Port Access page opens. - 2.
 Click the Port Name of the target you want to access.
 The Port Action menu appears. - 3.
 Click Connect.
-A Virtual KVM Client (on page 49) window opens to the target server connected to that port.
+A Virtual KVM Client (on page 50) window opens to the target server connected to that port.

-VKC Toolbar
+VKC Toolbar and Shortcut Keys

-Button Button Name Description , Connection Properties Opens the Modify Connection Properties dialog from which you can manually adjust bandwidth options (such as connection speed, color depth, and so forth).
-Same as choosing Connection > Properties or choosing Connection Properties on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. 5 0 Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
+Button Button Name Description ; Connection Properties Opens the Modify Connection Properties dialog from which you can manually adjust bandwidth options (such as connection speed, color depth, and so forth).
+Same as choosing Connection >

+Button Button Name Description Properties or choosing Connection Properties on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. 薨 Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
 Same as choosing Video > Video Settings or choosing Video Settings on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Color Calibration Adjusts color settings to reduce excess color noise.
 Same as choosing Video > Color Calibrate.
 Target Screenshot Click to take a screenshot of the target server and save it to a file of your choosing.
-Synchronize Mouse In dual-mouse mode, forces realignment of the target server mouse pointer with the mouse pointer.
-Same as choosing Mouse > Synchronize Mouse or choosing Synchronize Mouse on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Refresh Forces a refresh of the video screen. • Screen Same as choosing Video > Refresh Screen or choosing Refresh Screen on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Auto-sense Video Forces a refresh of the video settings (resolution, refresh rate).
-Settings Same as choosing Video > Auto-sense Video Settings.

-Button Button Name Description Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server.
+M Synchronize Mouse In dual-mouse mode, forces realignment of the target server mouse pointer with the mouse pointer.
+Same as choosing Mouse > Synchronize Mouse or choosing Synchronize Mouse on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Refresh Forces a refresh of the video screen.
+Screen Same as choosing Video > Refresh Screen or choosing Refresh Screen on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Auto-sense Video Settings Forces a refresh of the video settings (resolution, refresh rate).
+Same as choosing Video > Auto-sense Video Settings.
+Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server.
 Same as choosing Keyboard > Send Ctrl+Alt+Del.
-Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
-Same as choosing Mouse > Single Cursor Mode.
+R Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
+Same as choosing Mouse > Single Cursor

+Button Button Name Description Mode.
 Press Ctrl+Alt+X to exit this mode.
 Alternatively, choose Single/Double Cursor from the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Full Screen Mode Maximizes the screen real estate to view the target server desktop.
 Same as choosing View > Target Screen Resolution (in MPC) or Full Screen (in RRC).
 Alternatively, press Ctrl+Left Alt+M to open the shortcut menu and then choose Full/Normal Screen or press the F key on your keyboard.
-E, Scaling Increases or reduces the target video size so you can view the entire contents of the target server window without using the scroll bar.
+Scaling Increases or reduces the target video size so you can view the entire contents of the target server window without using the scroll bar.
+Smart Card Opens a dialog that allows you to select from a list of smart card readers connected to a client PC.